Mortification (band): Original line-up

-In 1992, the band signed a deal with Nuclear Blast Records in Germany, which had many European death metal groups on their roster.
-Mortification released their third album, Scrolls of the Megilloth, which had great success and, in the Christian metal scene, is considered a classic as well as a piece of Australian metal history.
-The line-up had outdone themselves, playing some fast death metal with a few doom metal influences on a couple of tracks.
+In 1992, the band signed with Nuclear Blast Records in Germany, whose roster included many European death metal groups.
+Mortification released their third album, Scrolls of the Megilloth, which was successful and is considered a Christian metal classic and a piece of Australian metal history.
+The line-up played fast death metal with a couple of doom-influenced tracks.
 According to AllMusic, the album contains "some of the most frightening vocals ever recorded."

-Jayson Sherlock had his last concert with the band at the Black Stump Festival '93, and the concert was released both on CD and also VHS under the name Live Planetarium.
-A big US major magazine cited the Live Planetarium video as the best live album and video they have ever seen and heard.
+Jayson Sherlock played his last concert with the band at the Black Stump Festival '93.
+The show was released on CD and VHS as Live Planetarium.
+A US magazine cited the Live Planetarium video as the best live album and video they had seen.

-The band released a new album in 1994 called Blood World.
-They leaned more towards modern groove/thrash with classic metal and hardcore punk influence rather than death metal, and Steve mainly used his shouts rather than growling.
-Phil and Michael left the band, and Steve stood by himself.
-The strange combination of extreme styles began setting Mortification apart from the crowd of same sounding bands and widened the band's audience as they became quickly recognized as innovators and not imitators.
-Blood World received rave reviews in America and Europe.
+The band released the album Blood World in 1994.
+They leaned towards modern groove/thrash with classic metal and hardcore punk influences rather than death metal.
+Rowe shouted rather than growled.
+Gibson and Carlisle left the band.
+The combination of extreme styles set Mortification apart as innovators and not imitators, and widened the band's audience.
+Blood World received positive reviews in America and Europe.
 Horror Infernal Magazine gave the album 13 out of 13 points.